 The Civil Engineering Graduate Student Handbook sets forth the basic policies, requirements and procedures for graduate students pursuing Master of Science (MS) and Doctor of Philosophy (PhD) degrees in Civil Engineering.
 The Graduate Study Guidelines provides tips to CE grad students for successful graduate life in Engineering.
-Please click here for CEE graduate student orientation and forms for graduate study and application.
+Please click here for the orientation and forms for graduate students.
 Administration of Civil Engineering M.S. and Ph.D. programs is by the Department Graduate Program Chair, please click here to contact Graduate Chair.

 The Department offers a graduate program leading to the M.S. degree in civil engineering with several areas of concentration, including construction management, environmental engineering, geotechnical engineering, structural engineering, and transportation.
 Here are the Admission Instructions.

 Close cooperation is maintained with other departments and the Water Resources Research Center.
 Students may choose either Plan A (thesis) or Plan B (non-thesis).
 Students that do not possess a B.S. degree in civil engineering must fulfill the requirements listed below.